-It’s absolutely normal to feel a little anxious when first starting out with baby-led weaning.
+It’s absolutely normal to feel a little anxious when first starting out with first foods for baby-led weaning.
 That’s why Annabel Karmel has rounded up a simple guide to the best first foods – and those ingredients to avoid.

 Remember, don’t worry about how much or how little your baby eats at the beginning; the best thing you can do is serve a variety of tastes and textures to get their journey to fuss-free eating off to a flying start.